evert/evert.github.com/_posts/2014/2014-10-15-google-carddav-issues.md

 google, keep the following in mind:

-1. Google only supports a very small part of vCards and will silently discard any of your user's data that it doesn't support.
+1. Google only supports a very small part of vCards and will silently discard or mangle any of your user's data that it doesn't support.
 2. About 15% of normal vCards will be rejected by google by timing out your http request.
 3. It's extremely slow, which can be problematic for mobile clients.
-4. You'll need to add additional heuristics to maintain referential integrety to your contacts.
+4. You'll need to add additional heuristics to maintain referential integrity to your contacts.

-Furthermore, if you're writing an actual vCard sync service, I think the only correct way to implement this is to:
+Furthermore, if you're writing an actual vCard sync service that targets google, I think the only sane way to implement this is to:

 1. Maintain an additional database, as google's can't be trusted.
 2. After sending vCards, immediately also retrieve it so find out how google